Chart Color Schemes

 Walkervale - Avenell Heights faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 11.3%, substantially below the Australian average of 30.4%.
-This represents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 8.6%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.3%).
-Trade and technical skills feature prominently, with 39.6% of residents aged 15+ holding vocational credentials – advanced diplomas (7.5%) and certificates (32.1%).
+The area has educational challenges, with university qualification rates at 11.3%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 8.6%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.3%).
+Trade and technical skills are prominent, with 39.6% of residents aged 15+ holding vocational credentials - advanced diplomas (7.5%) and certificates (32.1%).

-Educational participation is notably high at 26.9%, including 10.3% in primary education, 8.7% in secondary education, and 2.8% pursuing tertiary education.
+Educational participation is high at 26.9%, including primary education (10.3%), secondary education (8.7%), and tertiary education (2.8%).
 The three schools in Walkervale - Avenell Heights have a combined enrollment of 925 students, focusing exclusively on primary education with secondary options available in surrounding areas.
-School places per 100 residents stand at 8.2, below the regional average of 13.9, indicating some students may attend schools in adjacent areas.
+School places per 100 residents are lower at 8.2 compared to the regional average of 13.9, indicating some students may attend schools outside the area.

 Frequently Asked Questions - Education